Swelling after lens replacement. Rehabilitation after cataract removal

 Iris prolapse

-Causes of iris prolapse
+Causes of iris loss

-Treatment depends on the interval between surgery and the detection of prolapse.
-If the iris falls out during the first 2 days and there is no infection, its reposition with repeated suturing is indicated.
+Treatment depends on the interval between surgery and detection of prolapse.
+If the iris falls out within the first 2 days and there is no infection, its reposition with repeated suturing is indicated.
 If the prolapse occurred a long time ago, the area of the prolapsed iris is excised due to the high risk of infection.

 Intraocular lens displacement

-The displacement of the intraocular lens mainly occurs during surgery.
-It can be due to dialysis of the zonium ligament, rupture of the capsule, and can also occur after conventional phacoemulsification, when one haptic part is placed in the capsular bag, and the second in the ciliary sulcus.
-Postoperative causes are trauma, irritation of the eyeball and shrinkage of the capsule.
+Intraocular lens displacement mainly occurs during surgery.
+It can be caused by dialysis of the ligament of Zinn, capsule rupture, and can also occur after conventional phacoemulsification, when one haptic part is placed in the capsular bag and the second in the ciliary groove.
+Postoperative causes include trauma, irritation of the eyeball and contraction of the capsule.

 Rheumatogenous retinal detachment